Proven-Paradox/shaper-system/Handbook.md

 The Arbiter determines who might be surprised in a given scenario.
 It often involves awareness checks against stealth checks, but different situations may call for different rolls.
 If a creature is surprised, it doesn’t act in the first round of combat, nor can it make reactions during the first round.

 ### Initiative
 Before combat can begin, everyone needs to know the order that combat is happening in.
 This is determined by the initiative roll.
-Everyone simply rolls normally, adding their Finesse and any other modifiers.
+Everyone simply rolls normally, adding their Finesse, Soul, and any other modifiers.
 The person with the highest result goes first, followed by the next highest, and so on until everyone has had a turn.
 If there’s a tie, the creature with the higher Initiative modifier goes first.
 If that’s still a tie, then the two creatures make an opposed tiebreaker roll.
 You may choose to delay your turn if you like.
 When your turn comes, you simply declare who you want your turn to come after instead.
 On the next round, your initiative order returns to where it originally was.